FrameworkComputer/inputmodule-rs/README.md

   bcdDevice            0.10
 ```

-## Panic
+## Rust Panic

-On panic the RP2040 resets itself into bootloader mode.
+When the Rust code panics, the RP2040 resets itself into bootloader mode.
 This means a new firmware can be written to overwrite the old one.

-Additionally the panic message is written to flash, which can be read as follows:
+Additionally the panic message is written to XIP RAM, which can be with [picotool](https://github.com/raspberrypi/picotool):

 ```sh
 sudo picotool save -r 0x15000000 0x15004000 message.bin